Apology to Australia's Indigenous peoples: Reception and response

 The government's apology and his speech were widely applauded among both Indigenous Australians and the non-indigenous general public.
 A Newspoll released the week after the apology found 69% of the country supported it.
 However, the poll also found that only 30% of the population supported government compensation to the victims.
 This represented a significant shift in public opinion since 2000, with one poll finding 57% of Australians against an apology.

 Tom Calma, Aboriginal and Torres Strait Islander Social Justice Commissioner of the Australian Human Rights and Equal Opportunity Commission, gave a speech formally responding to the government's apology.
 Calma thanked the Parliament for acknowledging and paying respects to the Stolen Generations, stating that "By acknowledging and paying respect, Parliament has now laid the foundations for healing to take place and for a reconciled Australia in which everyone belongs".
 However, Calma did note that there were many recommendations in the Bringing Them Home report that (as of 2009) had not yet been implemented.

 Professor Alice MacLachlan has criticized this apology of the Australian government as it has apologised for a specific policy, "avoiding the broader question of apologizing for a much longer history of genocidal appropriation and displacement".

 Senate consideration

 Later that day, the Senate considered a motion for an identical apology.
 The Leader of the Greens, Senator Bob Brown, attempted to amend the motion to have it include words committing parliament to offering compensation to those who suffered loss under past indigenous policies, but was opposed by all the other parties.
 The original motion was passed unanimously.

+Anniversary events

+In 2009, an annual anniversary event was established by Stolen Generations survivor Michael McLeod, to acknowledge the significance of Rudd's apology as well as ongoing challenges faced by survivors of the removals.
+As of 2026 McLeod continues to organise the event each year.

+On the 18th anniversary of the Apology in February 2026, a gathering for survivors of the Stolen Generations was attended by 130 people.
+Prime Minister Anthony Albanese addressed the attendees, mentioning the ongoing legacy of the Apology, as well as the need to understand the past.
+Minister for Indigenous Australians Malarndirri McCarthy announced funding of $87 million over four years to support survivors, to help with tracing and reunifying families; improving understanding of survivors' trauma in health and aged care services; and to improve access to survivors' records and redress.